strblr/pegase/README.md

 bracketInt.test(" ( (( 36)  ) ) "); // true
 ```

 One fun trick, we're not obligated to redefine `integer` as a rule.
-We can take our `Parser` instance `integer` defined previously and inject it as a tag argument :
+We can take our `Parser` instance `integer` defined previously and inject it as a tag argument:

 ```js
 const bracketInt = peg`